rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

          </tr>
          <tr>
             <td> Docker </td>
-            <td>If you want to build the application's source code in rapyuta.io platform and push the build to the device remotely, select this option and specify the <b>ROSBag mount path</b>. {{%notice note%}} By default, docker runtime is enabled for a device.
+            <td>The primary runtime for managing applications through Docker.
+Select this option and specify the <b>ROSBag mount path</b>. {{%notice note%}} By default, docker runtime is enabled for a device.
       {{%/notice%}} </td>
          </tr>
           <tr>
             <td> Preinstalled</td>
-            <td>If the application's source code is locally built on the device, select this option and specify the <b>ROS Catkin Workspace</b>. {{%notice note%}} Preinstalled devices can now be created even if ros distro is not available on the device, but the ros communication packages for preinstalled runtime will not be installed and you will not be able to create a network.
+            <td>The secondary runtime available for managing pre-installed runtime on the device.
+Select this option and specify the <b>ROS Catkin Workspace</b>. {{%notice note%}} Preinstalled devices can now be created even if ros distro is not available on the device, but the ros communication packages for preinstalled runtime will not be installed and you will not be able to create a network.
       {{%/notice%}} </td>
          </tr>
          <tr>